Data Structures#

 object’s patterns.

-Conversely, the method get_example()
+Conversely, the method get_example() allows

--th sample in the batch.
+accessing the idx-th sample in the batch.
 This can be equally

-achieved through the __get_item__
+achieved through the __get_item__ function as StaticBatch[idx], which

 supports also slices.
 Note that you can use this function also on

-that have been directly instantiated, without the use of the
+StaticBatch that have been directly instantiated, without the use of the

-method from_data_list()
+method from_data_list().

-The DisjointBatch
+The DisjointBatch object#

 More generally, data at hand come from a possibly dynamic setting, in which also the underlying topology changes over time.
 We supports two different types of discrete-time dynamic graph signals: